Marc Ecko

 Marc Louis Ecko (né Milecofsky; August 29, 1972) is an American fashion designer, entrepreneur, and artist.
-He is the founder and Chief Creative Officer of fashion company Ecko Unlimited.
+He is the founder and chief creative officer of fashion company Ecko Unlimited.
 He also founded Complex magazine in 2002.

 Early life

 Milecofsky was born in New Jersey on August 29, 1972.
 He was brought up with his twin Marci and an older sister, Shari, in suburban Lakewood, New Jersey, where his father was a pharmacist and his mother was a real estate broker.

+After high school, Milecofsky entered Rutgers University's College of Pharmacy in Piscataway, New Jersey.
+During this time he painted graffiti and practiced drawing, using the name "Echo".
+In his third year, the school's dean, John L. Colaizzi, Sr., encouraged Milecofsky to follow his passion and take a year off to pursue art.

-In 1996, Milecofsky legally changed his name to Ecko; he had intended to use "Echo", a name he was known by at home, but since he wanted to build a brand out of the name and the name "Echo" was already taken, he settled on the alternate spelling.
+In 1996, Milecofsky legally changed his name to Ecko; he had intended to use "Echo", the name he was now known by, but since he wanted to build a brand with the name, and "Echo" was already taken, he settled on the alternate spelling.

-Ecko entered Rutgers University's School of Pharmacy in New Brunswick, New Jersey after high school.
-During his time in college he painted graffiti and practiced drawing, taking "Ecko" for his name.
-In his third year, the school's dean encouraged Ecko to take a year off and pursue art.